'Pain, betrayal, sadness': Danish veterans describe shock of Trump admin rhetoric

 "Upon leaving the mission in 2012, the Americans honored me with The Stars and Stripes that were flown in the face of the enemy," he said.

-He and his wife Gina Scharr, who is American-born, hung the framed flag and plaque proudly in the entrance of their home in Ølby.
+He and his wife Gina Schaar, who is American-born, hung the framed flag and plaque proudly in the entrance of their home in Ølby.

 "If you have gotten such a strong token that you were so proud of, you would show it to everyone – the first thing they see when they entered our house was this," Knudsen said in an interview in his home.